Katiedid7/Quad-Fusion-Docs/supported-printers/cr-10s.md

 **-** 3.0mm Hex Screwdriver
 **-** 2.0mm Hex Screwdriver

-Once you have removed the extruder that comes with the CR-10S, you will want to take of the mounting plate and drill holes using these specs:
+Once you have removed the extruder that comes with the CR-10S, you will want to take off the mounting plate and drill holes using these specs:

 ![](../.gitbook/assets/image%20%2862%29.png)